adesmier/throughthestack-com/_drafts/series/install-configure-windows-server/2014-06-04-configuring-windows-server-2012.md

         Allowing this process to run 3 times gives enough time for the token to be written.
 But we have to handle clearing our interval, so we track the attempts to read the token in our _intervalCounter_ and add this to our state.
 Once this hits 3, we can be fairly certain we don't have a token, so we clear the interval and prompt the user to login.

+    Creating Our Auth0 Application: |
+        In order to get our authentication token, we need to setup an app in Auth0.
+Setup a free acount with them, head over to your Dashboard and select Create Application

     Setting Up Our Webtask: |

-    Creating Our Auth0 Application: |
     The Auth0 Lock App: |
     Saving the Auth Token: |
     Putting it all Together: |